AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 ```
 #### Here's what the function does:

-1. **Fetches Task Data:** It calls `ListTasks` to get List of Task data from the ToDo contract.
+1. **Fetches Task Data:** It calls `ListTasks` to get the list of all ToDo tasks from the ToDo smart contract.
-2. **Set Tasks on State:** Get the Result data from Contract and Set Array of Data into `todoData` State.
+2. **Set Tasks on State:** Get the result data from the smart contract and set an array of all tasks into `todoData` State.

-We have Prepared necessary function for fetch Tasks Data from User's Wallet.
+We have prepared necessary function to fetch all the tasks created from a connected user's wallet.

 Now that we've written all the necessary frontend functions and components, we're ready to run the ToDo dApp application in the next step.